Canon G7 X Mark II vs Panasonic ZS100

 |Sony RX100 II« »||Y||stereo||mono||-||-||micro||2.0||Y||Y||-||Sony RX100 II|

-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the ZS100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the ZS100 was succeeded by the Panasonic ZS200.
+Both the G7X Mark II and the ZS100 have been discontinued, but can regularly be found used on eBay.
+The ZS100 was replaced by the Panasonic ZS200, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon G7 X Mark II better than the Panasonic ZS100 or vice versa?
 The listing below highlights the relative strengths of the two models.